 After that type exit to close the command prompt and restart windows to take effect the changes.
 Now re-open the chrome browser and visit any web pages without any problem.

 Modifying the DNS Server address

-- Press Windows + R, type ncpa.cpl and ok to open network connections window.
+- Press Windows + R, type ncpa.cpl, and ok to open the network connections window.

 - Right-click on your internet device, either WiFi or Ethernet and then select Properties.

 - Double-click on Internet Protocol Version 4 (TCP/IPv4) to get its properties window

 - Select Use the following DNS server addresses, and then type in the following: